Let’s make a memory of Kyoto with Maiko (August, 2017)

 Maiko tour is held from 18:00 to 20:00 for 2 hours.
 When you go inside the restaurant “Enraku”, the staff will check the reservation list and will take you to the room.
-After you sit down at your seat you can order drinks and alcohol, and during the tour it is all you can drink.
+After you sit down in your seat you can order drinks and alcohol, and during the tour, it is all you can drink.

 On the 3rd of August, at 18:00 the midsummer garden of Enraku changed to an even more refreshing atmosphere.

 As soon as she entered the room, she attracted everyone’s attention.
 One of the guests on that day, a Japanese guest was so impressed with being able to meet a maiko.
 The mystery of maiko is no different for Japanese guests to foreign guests.
 Even if you meet a maiko on the street by chance, it is very difficult to take a photo, so the guests take many photos during the conversation with maiko.

 A father from the Philippines who is living in Kyoto invited his family.
 From children to grandparents, the big family enjoyed the cultural experience on their first visit to Kyoto.